shopgate/retail-red-docs/markdown/guides/integrations/webhook/overview.md

 ## Setup a Webhook

-The setup of webhooks need to be done via the [retail.red webhook API](/docs/retail-red/YXBpOjM1NjU0NzY2-webhook).
+The setup of webhooks need to be done via the [Shopgate webhook API](/docs/retail-red/YXBpOjM1NjU0NzY2-webhook).

 1. [Create Webhook](/docs/retail-red/b3A6MzU2NTUxMjA-create-webhooks) with the relevant events to be sent to a given external endpoint.
 2. [Test the Webhook](/docs/retail-red/b3A6MzU2NTUxMjM-test-webhook) by triggering it manually.